Shara2922/Python_Class/README.md

       Output: Indentation error.

-## Python Variables

- Variables store data and are created when you assign a value.
-Creating Variables

-## Printing Variables
+## Printing Variables and Variable Types

  Use the print() function to display variables:

       print(x)
       print("Hello, " + name)  # String concatenation

-## Variable Types

-● Integer (int):  Integers are whole numbers.
+Integer (int):  Integers are whole numbers.

       my_number = 354

-● Float (float):  Floats are numbers with decimal places.When you do a calculation that results in a fraction e.g. 4 ÷ 3 the result will always bea floating point number.
+Float (float):  Floats are numbers with decimal places.When you do a calculation that results in a fraction e.g. 4 ÷ 3 the result will always bea floating point number.

       pi = 3.14

-● String (str):  A string is just a string of characters.
+String (str):  A string is just a string of characters.
 It should be surrounded by double quotes.

       name = "Shara"

-● Boolean (bool): True or False.
+Boolean (bool): True or False.

       is_student = True